 - Ways to Improve the Product.
 In 2018, I’d almost go as far to say that this is a must have, too.
 The easiest way to find ways to improve products is through reading your competitor’s product reviews.

 - Lightweight/small.
 Products under a pound that can fit into a USPS small-flat rate box (8 11/16″ x 5 7/16″ x 1 3/4″) are usually a home run.
 While it might be tricky to find products between $18-$50 that can fit in a box that small, I recommend looking towards stainless steel, leather, or fine wood, as those can help bring up prices and are surprisingly low-cost to source).

 In our next episode of The Genius Series, we’re going to teach you the “what to do” and “what not to do” portion of product research and elaborate on these metrics.

 While waiting for the next episode in the series, here’s a few things you can do to prep yourself:

 - Get familiar with the product criteria that you will be looking for: demand, competition, margins, seasonality and improvability.
 These criteria should be running in the back of your mind as your browse Amazon or the Jungle Scout database!

 - Get realistic with your time: find the time in your week to spend on product research.
 An hour per day, or several hours over the weekend?
 It doesn’t matter to me, just make sure you schedule it in and stick to it.

 - Once you are ready to get started, try to generate a list of 20 product ideas to get started.
-You can use the Jungle Scout Chrome Extension to validate ideas on the fly, and the Jungle Scout Web App to track those ideas over the coming weeks!
+You can use Jungle Scout’s Chrome extension to validate ideas on the fly, and Jungle Scout’s Web App features to track those ideas over the coming weeks!